-Such troubling affections are not limited to those whom one might disregard as inconsequential in the direction of his views aside from his status as a voter and potential small actor in the American structure (and nor does that affection exist, necessarily, in those millions of southern Americans who are merely interested in their history or enamored of antique violence, as am I).
+Such troubling affections are not limited to those whom one might disregard as inconsequential in the direction of his views aside from his status as a voter and potential small actor in the American structure

+I HAD TO READ THIS TWICE

+(and nor does that affection exist, necessarily, in those millions of southern Americans who are merely interested in their history or enamored of antique violence, as am I).
 Rather it may be found quite famously among the powerful and relevant; not long ago a popular governor and potential candidate for the presidency praised his southern state’s old “citizen’s councils” for having allegedly been a force for good in the turbulent onset of civil rights for blacks, when in fact they were so demonstrably effective in their racism that even racists themselves today acknowledge the fact.
 Certainly he was denounced, just as then-Senate Majority Leader Trent Lott was denounced and punished years back for proclaiming on the occasion of Sen. Strom Thurmond’s birthday that America would have benefited from the rule of the anti-negro Dixie Party which the old man had formed for a 1948 presidential run.
 Still, the governor, like Lott and others, was also defended - and not in the prominent places, usually, but in places that nonetheless exist, and which have their hands on a share of the levers of power by virtue of existing within a superpower where such levers are rather useful things to hold.

+THIS IS THE HUMOR I LIKE

-That any such comments would be made in the first place is due to two factors.
-One is the disingenuous and thus common practice of forever pointing to mistaken or absurd claims of racism and keeping one’s finger in the same direction through any discussion about actual racism.
-The other is the less dishonest but quite verifiably false notion that the American Civil War rested less upon the practice of slavery than it did among some other concept, such as state’s rights, which constitutes a mistaken belief of many honest Confederate-backers as well as plausible deniability for those of them who assemble into organizations made up in quite unusually large part of active and anti-black racists.
-When in 2003 Guardian contributor Professor Jonathan Farley received the round of hate mail that black professors get for criticizing the Confederacy in print,, quite a few of the death threats came from members of the Sons of Confederate Veterans, some of whom were actual military veterans themselves.
+That any such comments would be made in the first place is due to I CUT THIS ONLY BECAUSE WORDS NEED TO BE CUT SOMEWHERE the quite verifiably false notion that the American Civil War rested less upon the practice of slavery than it did among some other concept, such as state’s rights, which constitutes a mistaken belief of many honest Confederate-backers as well as plausible deniability for those of them who assemble into organizations made up in quite unusually large part of active and anti-black racists.
+When in 2002 Guardian contributor Professor Jonathan Farley received the round of hate mail that black professors get for criticizing the Confederacy in print, quite a few of the death threats came from members of the Sons of Confederate Veterans, some of whom were actual military veterans themselves.
 And many of them had been spurred to write by a rather one-sided article in The Washington Times which was written by an SCV member who several months afterwards gave a speech to the organization in which he exhorted them to defend the Confederate heroes against those who speak against them.
 Incidentally, that same journalist recently interviewed Sarah Palin’s husband and co-wrote a book with Sarah Palin’s biographer.
-He still writes for its various publications - though no longer its white nationalist websites - as such things not being of much concern in the U.S.
+He still writes for its various publications - though no longer its white nationalist websites - as such things not being of much concern in the U.S. MISSING WORD?